 Throughout history, men have tried to more precisely define pi.
 I found it fascinating to read in π: A Biography of the World’s Most Mysterious Number that, when you really dig into the text, it appears the Bible accurately uses pi to the fourth decimal place (1 Kings 7:23)—the book concluded that ”such accuracy is quite astonishing for ancient times.”
 Not surprising considering the Bible’s Author!

 Pi has a way of showing up all over the place–a testimony to the same Creator holding all things together.
 The most obvious use is when dealing with circles (for example, pi is used to find the area and circumference of a circle), but pi also proves useful in less-obvious places, such as in sound waves, general relativity, movements of the heavens, and probability, to name a few.
+2018 Update: NASA has put together a Pi Day Challenge that shows just how useful pi is!
+Note that NASA does not come from a biblical worldview, so please use discernment (while most problems looked great, one at least hinted at finding life on other planets).

 Because God created man in His image and gave him the ability to explore His creation!
 We’re thus accountable to Him for how we use that ability.